prismskylabs/prism-api-examples/v2/python/retrieve-refreshed-reports/README.md

 ## Retrieving refreshed reports

-Recently Prism App started to update daily reports every hour.
+The Ignite Prism App updates daily reports every hour.
 Every hour the daily report is re-calculated to account for new counts that arrived for that hour.
 This example shows how to download reports that were refreshed